Arijit166/FaucetFlow/README.md

-# 👋 SimpleBank Solidity Contract
+# 🏦 SimpleBank

-A simple smart contract that stores and returns a greeting message.
+A beginner-friendly Solidity smart contract that simulates a basic decentralized bank.
-Perfect for beginners to understand strings, state variables, function visibility, and deployment basics in Solidity.
+It allows users to deposit, withdraw, and check their Ether balance directly on the blockchain.

+## 📖 Description

+- SimpleBank demonstrates the core concepts of Solidity:

+- State variables to store user balances

+- Mappings for per-user data management

+- Payable functions for handling Ether

+- Require statements for input validation

+- It’s perfect for beginners to learn basic smart contract interactions in a hands-on way.

-## 🚀 Features
+## ⚙️ Features
--Store a greeting message on the blockchain
--Retrieve the stored message
--Update the message using a public function -Demonstrates constructor usage and function visibility

-## 🧩 How It Works
+- Deposit Ether into the contract

-- Deploy the Contract
+- Withdraw Ether from the contract

+- Check your current balance

+- Beginner-friendly, all in a single file

+## 💻 Usage

-- Go to Remix IDE
+- Open Remix IDE

+- Create a new Solidity file and paste the SimpleBank contract

-- Paste the code above
+- Compile the contract using Solidity 0.8.x

-- Compile and deploy with an initial greeting (e.g., "Hello, Blockchain!")
+- Deploy it on the JavaScript VM (for testing) or a testnet

-- Interact with It
+- Interact with the contract functions:

-- Call getGreeting → returns the current greeting
-- Call setGreeting("Hi, Ethereum!") → updates the greeting message
+- deposit() → Send Ether to the contract

+- withdraw(amount) → Withdraw specified amount

-- Check on Etherscan (optional)
+- getBalance() → Check your balance

-### Deployed on **Flow Testnet** at: 0xBB52424185f10868A484229C8c82ACb44853dB80
-## 🛠️ Requirements

-- Remix IDE (no installation required)
+  ## Deployed at Flow Testnet in contact address - 0xBB52424185f10868A484229C8c82ACb44853dB80

+## 🧠 Learning Outcomes

+- Handling Ether with payable functions

+- Tracking user balances using mappings

+- Using require statements for validations

+- Understanding basic state management in smart contracts

-## 💡 Future Enhancements
+## ⚡ Future Enhancements

-- Restrict who can update the greeting (e.g., only the owner)
-- Add events to log message changes
+- Add transaction history for each user

+- Implement a minimum deposit and withdrawal limit

+- Add interest accrual for deposited Ether

-- Create a frontend using React or Next.js to interact with the contract
+- Integrate a frontend using React and Ethers.js